| Home | About Us | F-22 Details | Latest News | Online Shop | Contact

 Outboard - Yamaha 6 or 8 (only available for NZ delivered boats at present).

 Forward Vents - Two closable interior hatches in anchor well for dry interior ventilation even if raining.
 Optional for F-22, standard on F-22S and F-22R

 Cockpit Back Rests - plug in to form back rests for cockpit seats.
 Centerboard control lines visible at right

-Lifting Eyes - four, with one at each corner of main cabin, for lifting boat into water
+Lifting Eyes - four Wichard 6684 fold down pad eyes, with one at each corner of main cabin, for lifting boat into water

 Anchor Package - Galvanixed S13 Danforth, or Manson R4 Racer (aluminum) with 10’ (3m) of chain & 164’ (50m) of line

-Pop-top Cover - Fully encloses and weatherproofs pop-top for full standing headroom while overnighting.
+Pop-top Cover - coming - fully encloses and weatherproofs pop-top for full standing headroom while overnighting.
 Insect screens optional.
 Can be left up while sailing.
 Shown fitted to an F-27 in above photo.

-Bimini Top - Also shown above behind Pop-top cover.
+Bimini Top - coming - also shown above behind Pop-top cover.
 Shades cockpit area on hot days and can also be left up while sailing.
 Folds back out of the way when not in use.